Fundamentals of Engineering (FE) Exam

 What is the fee for taking the FE Exam?

 The current fee for taking the FE Exam is $175 (2020).
 The fee is non-refundable and non-transferable.
 The BYU ME Department WILL REFUND $100 OF THE EXAM FEE for the FIRST 20 MAJORS WHO SUBMIT THEIR TEST SCORE in the calendar year.
-To claim your refund, email your request to MEDept-Sec@byu.edu with proof of your score, your name, BYU student ID number, and correct mailing address.
+Please note that you must be an ACTIVE ME student to be eligible for the refund.
+To claim your refund, email your request to email@example.com with proof of your score, your name, BYU student ID number, and correct mailing address.

 Other Useful Information: